atikul-islam-sajib/DNA-Classification/README.md

 ## Notes

 For additional help, feel free to raise an issue on the project's repository or consult the source code for detailed implementation.

+UPDATE THE COMPONENETS SOON AND RELEASE THE VERSION SOON ...